MatthewCharlton/minder/README.md

 Usage: audit-ci

-You can create a config file to commit with your project.
-Must be named "audit-ci.config.[js,json]".
+You can create a config file called "audit-ci.config.json" to commit with your project.
 ```javascript
 {
   "severity": "critical",